Longevity Facts You Should Know

 longevity facts that place the keys to living longer within your control.

-Among these keys are: exercise, social
+These keys include exercise, social

 interaction, attitude, and touch.

-Keys to Living a Longer Life
+Longevity Facts That Are Keys to Living a Longer Life

 The extensive volume of longevity facts tells us that the effect of exercise on longevity not only affects mortality rates, but